apache/jackrabbit-site/src/site/markdown/downloads.md

 mirrors.
 You should [verify the integrity](#verify.html) of the files using the signatures and checksums available from this page.

+Please note that some mirrors might not be up-to-date shortly after a release; in this case wait 12-24 hours until the distribution becomes available on your preferred mirror.

 * Latest stable releases:
     * [Apache Jackrabbit 2.14.x](#v2.14) (Java 7 and later)
     * [Apache Jackrabbit Oak 1.6.x](#oak1.6) (Java 7 and later)